Dino Borgioli

-Dino Borgioli (15 February 189112 September 1960) was an Italian lyric tenor.
+Dino Borgioli (15 February 1891 – 12 September 1960) was an Italian lyric tenor.
 Praised by critics for his musicianship, he was particularly associated with roles in operas composed by Mozart, Rossini, and Donizetti.

 Life and career

 Dino Borgioli was born and died in Florence, where he studied with Eugenio Giachetti.
 He made his operatic debut in 1914, as Arturo in I puritani, at the Teatro Corso in Milan.
 He then sang the role of Fernand in La favorite at the Teatro Dal Verme, before making his La Scala debut in 1918 as Ernesto in Don Pasquale.

 In 1924, he was the lead tenor in the Melba-Williamson Grand Opera tour of Australia, opening the Sydney season opposite Nellie Melba in La bohème.

 On the international scene, Borgioli debuted at the Royal Opera House in London, as Edgardo in Lucia di Lammermoor, opposite Toti Dal Monte in 1925—and at the Glyndebourne Festival where he sang as Ottavio in Don Giovanni, and as Ernesto.
 He also appeared in Paris, at both the Opéra-Comique and the Palais Garnier, as Almaviva in The Barber of Seville, Ramiro in La Cenerentola, the Duke of Mantua in Rigoletto, Ottavio, Edgardo and des Grieux in Manon.

 The role of Cavaradossi in Tosca was his debut role for both the San Francisco Opera in 1932, and the Lyric Opera of Chicago in 1933.
 He made his debut at the Metropolitan Opera in New York City on 31 December 1934 as Rodolfo in La bohème.
 Borgioli appeared there for one season only: his other roles were Ottavio and des Grieux (Manon).

+He gave singing lessons to Charles Craig and Joan Hammond.